 Companies want employees to not only fulfill their current needs but also any future needs, that may arise.
-So helping employees plan their career is beneficial for both, employee as well as employer.
+So helping employees plan their careers is beneficial for both, employees as well as the employer.

 When this path is well defined, employees can find out what will be the different skills and attributes required at each stage of this journey.
 That way they do not become obsolete past their current roles.
 Rather continue to add value to the company in a meaningful way.

-Growth opportunities help employees identify their strengths and suggests ways to leverage them and grow in their career.
+Growth opportunities help employees identify their strengths and suggest ways to leverage them and grow in their careers.
 It can be a big motivation to employees while also making them more loyal to a company that is equally invested in their growth and well-being.

 One of the biggest mistakes a manager can make, apart from not recognizing employee contribution at all, is not recognizing it in a timely manner.